MIUI-RUSSIAN/AutoXiaomi/README.md

       xiaomi.buy_method1( itemid )

-      itemid can be found at Xiaomi's website

-Notice
+P.S
 -------

-      buy_method1 function can only apply on the order without captcha
+  buy_method1 function can only apply on the order without captcha.

+  itemid can be found at Xiaomi's website.